spec-driven

 • Never skip to Step 5 if Steps 1-4 are available

 • NEVER assume or fabricate.
-If you cannot find an answer, say "I don't know" or "I couldn't find documentation for this".
-Inventing APIs, patterns, or behaviors causes cascading failures across plan -> tasks -> implementation.
+If the chain does not resolve an answer, say "I don't know" and ask the user for direction.
+Inventing APIs, patterns, or behaviors causes cascading failures across design -> tasks -> implementation.
 Uncertainty is always preferable to fabrication.

 Guidelines